googleforgames/quilkin/docs/extensions/filters/token_router.md

 The `TokenRouter` filter's job is to provide a mechanism to declare which Endpoints a packet should be sent to.

-This Filter provides this functionality by comparing a byte array token found in the [Filter dynamic metadata]`(TODO: add link to dynamic metadata docs)` from a previous Filter, and comparing it to Endpoint's connection_id values, and sending packets to those Endpoints only if there is a match.
+This Filter provides this functionality by comparing a byte array token found in the [Filter Dynamic Metadata][filter-dynamic-metadata] from a previous Filter, and comparing it to [Endpoint's tokens][endpoint-tokens], and sending packets to those Endpoints only if there is a match.

 #### Filter name
 ```text